 EXCLUSIVE-White House to discuss new travel restrictions on Europe - sources

-The Trump administration is set to discuss new travel restrictions on European countries at a meeting on Wednesday, sources familiar with the discussions said.
+The Trump administration is set to discuss new travel restrictions on European countries at a meeting on Wednesday in response to the coronavirus crisis, sources familiar with the discussions said.

-It was not immediately clear whether an announcement was coming on Wednesday, but one source said new travel advisories could possibly be announced.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)